 What is the School Council?

-Mrs Knowles is the adult guiding hand behind the school council.
+Mrs Power is the adult guiding hand behind the school council.
 She acts as a facilitator to the children and encourages them to gather ideas and opinions from all children to share within meetings.

 School Council meetings are run in a formal way with an agenda and minutes noting the contributions of the children.
 The minutes are posted on the School Council notice board in the school entrance.